z41/NUnit-retry/README.md

 What I've added
 ------------

-Original NUnit-retry plugin doesn't support Explicit, Ignore and Category attributes - fixed.
+Original NUnit-retry plugin doesn't support Explicit, Ignore and Category attributes - FIXED.
-Also there small hack for teamCity: if there were no repeated failures during build - service message will be sent to teamCity to force build status 'SUCCESS'.
+In case of retired failure message will be sent by addin: "##nunit-retry: there are repeated failures".
+This message can be handled by TeamCity to set build status to 'FAILED' only if there repeated failures.

 NUnit-retry
 ===========